sophieabby/sophieabby.github.io/_projects/3-quinones.md

 <img src='/images/ISMEJ_wrae253f6_red.jpeg' width='800'>

 *Global evolutionary scenario for the quinone repertoire of Pseudomonadota.* For full legend see [here](https://academic.oup.com/view-large/figure/499658360/wrae253f6.tif).

+Finally, we could show that *Cyanobacteria* inherited from *Pseudomonadota* an enzyme that is crucial for the production of the plastoquinone (PQ), used in photosynthetic chains.
+This enzyme is a flavin monooxygenase, and we show it requires O2 to proceed.
+Hence, most contemporary *Cyanobacteria* need O2 for oxygenic photosynthesis.
+This work was recently published at **[the FEBS Journal](https://doi.org/10.1111/febs.70272)**.

 *The [QuinEvol project](https://anr.fr/Projet-ANR-21-CE02-0018) was funded by the ANR (2021-2025).*